yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 The following section displays the time taken by each stage to start and end.
 Four profile points were used:

+    - PMIC time is taken from the datasheet

     - MCU_PORz (White) - MCU Power-On-Reset

     - SBL_start (Brown) - GPIO is set to LOW as soon as SBL stage 1 is started (Before System_init)